-The proposed project entails the mixed use development to be known as Clayville X50 on Portion 30, Portion 31 and the Remainder of Portion 183 of the Farm Olifantsfontein 410 J.R.
+The proposed project entails the mixed use development to be known as Clayville X71, X76, X77, X78, X79 and X80 on Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R.
 This proposed project forms part of a larger development project in the Clayville area known as the Clayville-Tembisa Mega-Housing Project (one of 14 mixed housing development projects invested in by the Gauteng Province and supported by the Premier).

-The Clayville-Tembisa Mega-Housing project also includes the proposed Clayville Extensions 71 and 76-80 Townships and the densification of the existing Clayville Extension 45 Township.
+The Clayville-Tembisa Mega-Housing project also includes the proposed Clayville Extensions 71 and 76-80 Townships, Clayville X50 and the densification of the existing Clayville Extension 45 Township.
 Together the Clayville-Tembisa Mega-Housing Project will contribute to approximately 14,000 additional stands and units within the Ekurhuleni Metropolitan Municipality - making this one of the priority housing projects for the Metropolitan and the Province at large.